NeoExtended/gym-gathering/README.md

 #### Physical particles
 In the *physical* mode, particles are accelerated and change their positions depending on their current speed.
 Particles also are affected by drag and we account for inter-particle collision if more than 3 particles enter the same pixel.
-Particles have a randomized weight and therefore may split up again, even if the previously entered the same pixel.
+Particles have a randomized weight and therefore may split up again, even if they previously entered the same pixel.

 ### Goal Positions
 Each maze comes with a fixed default goal position.